 Many groups are meeting online due to the coronavirus pandemic.
 However, some are looking at moving to face-to-face meetings, or a mix of online and face-to-face.
-We ask that you join a group you would realistically travel to, so that if and when the groups can meet in person again you’ll still be able to take part.
+We ask that you join a group in your area, so that if and when the groups can meet in person you’ll still be able to take part.
 Each group is deciding this on an individual basis.

 - National – for siblings across the UK.
 Ideal for anyone that doesn’t have a local group close by